-- ASC 805-10-55-5A. - 2 ASC 805-10-55-5. - Because no guidance is provided in ASC 805-50 on the nature of transaction costs to capitalize (i.e., indirect costs or direct costs), these concepts are leveraged from previously existing guidance in paragraph 24 of Statement 141, which, similar to the measurement guidance in ASC 805-50, provided for a cost accumulation and allocation model. - 4 Because no guidance is provided in ASC 805-50 on accounting for contingent consideration that does not meet the definition of a derivative in an asset acquisition, our view is informed by previously existing guidance in paragraph 27 of Statement 141, which, similar to the recognition and measurement guidance in ASC 805-50, provided for a cost accumulation and allocation model. - ASC 805-50-30-3. - An acquirer that becomes a lessor or lessee as a result of an asset acquisition must reassess the classification of the assumed lease in accordance with ASC 840. - Comments by Donna L. Coallier, Professional Accounting Fellow at the SEC, 1997 Speeches by Commission Staff, 9 December 1997. - 8 This view is based on comments made about transfers between entities under common control by the SEC Observer to the EITF related to EITF Issue No. 85-21, Changes of Ownership Resulting in a New Basis of Accounting.
-Although Task Force members did not reach a consensus on the issue, this view is commonly applied in practice. - In May 2019, the SEC proposed amendments to its requirements relating business acquisitions and dispositions.
-It is unclear whether or when the SEC will finalize any changes.
-Readers should monitor developments. - 10 Commission Guidance Regarding Management's Report on Internal Control Over Financial Reporting Under Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the Commission's guidance) (SEC Release No. 33-8810) -Published by the SEC in June 2007, this document provides guidance for management on evaluating internal control over financial reporting.
+- ASC 805-10-55-5A. - ASC 805-10-55-5. - Because no guidance is provided in ASC 805-50 on the nature of transaction costs to capitalize (i.e., indirect costs or direct costs), these concepts are leveraged from previously existing guidance in paragraph 24 of Statement 141, which, similar to the measurement guidance in ASC 805-50, provided for a cost accumulation and allocation model. - ASC 805-50 doesn't provide guidance on the unit of account of a contingent consideration arrangement in an asset acquisition.
+Absent specific guidance, an acquirer may evaluate the arrangement as a separate freestanding instrument similar to how contingent consideration is evaluated in a business combination.
+Alternatively, an acquirer may look to the definition of "freestanding contract" in ASC 815 to determine whether such an arrangement is freestanding or embedded in the underlying purchase agreement.
+Furthermore, when a contingent consideration arrangement contains multiple settlements based on different contingencies, an acquirer will need to determine whether the arrangement represents one unit of account or multiple units of account. - Because no guidance is provided in ASC 805-50 on accounting for contingent consideration that does not require recognition under other guidance (e.g., ASC 815, ASC 480) in an asset acquisition, our view is informed by previously existing guidance in paragraph 27 of Statement 141, which, similar to the recognition and measurement guidance in ASC 805-50, provided for a cost accumulation and allocation model. - ASU 2020-06, Debt Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
+For PBEs other than smaller reporting companies as defined by the SEC, the guidance is effective for annual periods beginning after 15 December 2021 and interim periods therein.
+For all other entities, it is effective for annual periods beginning after 15 December 2023 and interim periods therein.
+Early adoption is permitted in fiscal years beginning after 15 December 2020. - An acquirer that becomes a lessor or lessee as a result of an asset acquisition must reassess the classification of the assumed lease in accordance with ASC 840. - Oomments by Donna L. Coallier, Professional Accounting Fellow at the SEC, 1997 Speeches by Commission Staff, 9 December 1997. - 10 This view is based on comments made about transfers between entities under common control by the SEC Observer to the EITF related to EITF Issue No. 85-21, Changes of Ownership Resulting in a New Basis of Accounting.
+Although Task Force members did not reach a consensus on the issue, this view is commonly applied in practice. - 11 Commission Guidance Regarding Management's Report on Internal Control Over Financial Reporting Under Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (the Commission's guidance) (SEC Release No. 33-8810) - Published by the SEC in June 2007, this document provides guidance for management on evaluating internal control over financial reporting.

-© 2019 Ernst & Young LLP.
+© 2020 Ernst & Young LLP.
 All Rights Reserved.

-SCORE No. 07403-191US
+SCORE No. 07403-191US (Updated 10 September 2020)